-Problems can arise when your secrets get lose:
+Problems can arise when your secrets are exposed:

 - Reverse engineer: Just because you haven’t put the blueprints of your idea out for the world to see, doesn’t mean they aren’t going to look.
-The competition can attempt to reverse engineer your output to determine how it all fits together.
+The competition can legally attempt to reverse engineer your product to determine how it all fits together.

 - Public access: When a competitor picks apart your ideas and puts them back together, they can market the product or otherwise publicize the information.